brazil-data-cube/stmetrics/docs/source/installation.rst

 Install dtaidistance package
 ----------------------------

-The dtaidistance package is a key factor of stmetrics.
-However, due to some issues, windows users need to compiled and install directly from source.
+The dtaidistance package is mandatory for stmetrics.
+However, due to some issues, Windows users need to compile and install directly from source.
 This was tested with version 1.2.2 and 1.2.4.

 ..
 Caution::
     **Make sure that you have numpy and cython already installed!**